Hysteresis in magnets: Early work

 \section{Early work}

 The phenomenon of hysteresis has been studied experimentally for a long time.
 There were also theoretical explanations that describe qualitatively the observed behavior.
 There have been many such attempts in the past, with varying degrees of success.
-They do capture much of the phenomenology, but are not fully satisfactory from a theoretical point of view, as they are equivalent to some closure approximation for the Bogoliubov-Born-Green-Kirkwood-Yvon (BBGKY) hierarchy of equations.
-Let us mention two here: The Landau-Lifshitz-Gilbert equations and the Preisach model.
+They do capture much of the phenomenology, but are not fully satisfactory from a theoretical point of view, as they are equivalent to some closure approximation for the hierarchy of equations for the $n$-point correlation functions (i.e., the Bogoliubov--Born--Green--Kirkwood--Yvon hierarchy).
+Let us mention two here: The Landau--Lifshitz--Gilbert equations and the Preisach model.